-From the Groups page, click the 'Folder Permissions' link next to one of the groups to view and modify the folder permissions for that group.
-If your system is set up to use access levels and categories, then this option will instead be labelled 'access level permissions'.
+From the "Admin > Groups page", click the 'Folder Permissions' link next to one of the groups to view and modify the folder permissions for that group.
+(If your system is set up to use access levels and categories, this option may instead be labelled 'Access Level Permissions'.)

 This takes you to a page displaying the current permissions configuration for that group relating to all folders in the system.